Staff

 Steve Kolbe has counted migrating birds at Bradbury Mountain, the Avalon Seawatch, Tussey Mountain, Holiday Beach, Kiptopeke, Derby Hill, and Hawk Ridge (fall 2014 & spring 2018).
 He completed his Master’s degree at the University of Minnesota Duluth studying the migration of Common Nighthawks and is currently working for the Natural Resources Research Institute.
 Steve will be returning for his 6th season as a volunteer to help with the fall bird migration count at Hawk Ridge.
 Steve loves watching and taking photographs of migrating birds.

-Sean McLaughlin, Counter
+Sean McLaughlin, Lead Counter

 Peter Mundale, Naturalist

-Sarah Needles, Trainee
+Sarah Needles, Banding Apprentice

 Lisa Oakland – Lead Visitor Services Specialist

-This is Lisa’s fifth year working at Hawk Ridge.
+This is Lisa’s sixth year working at Hawk Ridge.
 For many years before she was hired she could be found up at the Ridge every fall to watch the migration and reconnect with staff, volunteers, and friends.
 She was raised in Duluth, not far from Hawk Ridge, in a family that spent a lot of time outdoors, especially enjoying frequent camping trips every summer.
 She came to love birding as an adult through the influence of her wife and her father, who was a Hawk Ridge board member and avid birder.
 Lisa has many years of retail/customer service experience.
 Her love of birding, customer experiences and love of interacting with people makes the merchandise trailer a perfect place for her to be in the fall.
 She lives in Cloquet, MN with her wife Barb and a fiesta cat.
 They enjoy spending free time camping with the cat, birding, and time outdoors in general-usually with binoculars.
 When not pursuing these activities, she can be found with a good book in hand.

 Allie Pesano, Research Volunteer